FLEXIBLE ENROLLMENT OPTIONS

 Learning Objectives:

-- Non-diabetic causes off peripheral neuropathy
+- Non-diabetic causes of peripheral neuropathy

 - Appreciate clinical examination pearls to improve diagnostic accuracy